adomasgaudi/symbiotev.5/README.md

 This is a note editor website where you can create read update and delete your notes and documents.
 Follow the instructions to get started.

-## How to use
-- Step 1.
-Open one of the links
-- Step 2.
-Type in the seachbar what photos you wan't to find.
-- Step 3.
-Enjoy your selection
--
 ### Go to [symbiote-project.web.app](https://symbiote-project.web.app/)
 Log in using your google account.
 Currently other login methods are not supported.